tlapinsk/colab-examples/README.md

 P.S.
 I am also looking for a job, so do reach out!

 ## Deployment Steps
 Below outlines steps for running the notebooks in Google Colab.
 I highly recommend trying out Google Colab before paying for GPU instances in AWS/Azure.
+They are free to use and in my experience very performant.

 Note that it is also possible to run these locally using Jupyter Notebook.
 While neither Colab nor your local laptop will see the performance of a stand alone GPU instance (cloud or local), feel free to try out whatever you see fit.